-Carl Weigley begins his first season as an assistant coach at Pacific for the 2017-18 season.
+Carl Weigley begins his third season as an assistant coach at Pacific for the 2017-18 season.

 Prior to Pacific, Weigley spent the last six seasons as an assistant at Fresno Pacific University where he helped lead them to top 10 finishes at the 2017 NCAA Division II National Championships.

 Weigley was part of Fresno Pacific swimming's first-ever recruiting class, which was led by current Pacific head coach, Peter Richardson.
 In many ways, Weigley laid the foundation for the program to turn into the top-ten NCAA Division II powerhouse it is today.

 In his four years as a student-athlete Weigley led the Fresno Pacific Sunbirds to two NAIA National Championships (2010, 2011) and won 11 National Championships either in individual events or as part of a relay.
 He also set eight NAIA National records.

 Weigley went on to compete in three events at the 2012 and 2016 U.S. Olympic Trials in Omaha, NE.
 In 2016, Weigley placed 12th in the Semi-Finals of the 100 LCM butterfly with a time of 53.20.

 A native of Tacoma, Washington, Weigley graduated from Mount Tahoma High School where he won two state championships in swimming.
 In 2011 he graduated from Fresno Pacific with a degree in Kinesiology and a minor in coaching.